qux-bbb/text-utils/README.md

 Import functions and add commands in extension.ts
 [src/extension.ts](src/extension.ts)

 Add command names, menu items, submenu items in package.json.
-If there are configurations, they can be added under the "configuration"
+If there are configurations, they can be added under the "configuration"(e.g. enable func, choose format)
 [package.json](package.json)

 Add corresponding languages in the nls (National Language Support) files.
 Currently, English and Simplified Chinese are supported